 Craig Rens, MA, LMFT

 Craig is a licensed individual, couples, and family therapist.
 He is specifically trained to treat and improve couples and family relationships regardless of their current condition.
 In addition to couples and family work, Craig has spent many years providing one-to-one therapy with adolescents in various local schools including the Elk River School District and St. Michael-Albertville District.
 He is a trained Trauma-Focused Cognitive Behavioral clinician allowing him to treat children and adolescents who have experienced emotional, verbal, or physical trauma.
 In working individually with adults, Craig typically assists his clients with reducing anxiety, depression, and abuse related trauma symptoms.
 All of his therapy is about looking forward to the future when his client's symptoms are no longer present and affecting their lives.
 Craig is caring but challenging to his clients and uses humor to make even the most uncomfortable of topics approachable and changeable.
 Craig is a Clinical Member of the American Association of Marriage and Family Therapy and is a Minnesota Board Approved Supervisor.
+Craig is also a board member of the Wright County United Way and the Director of Solutions Counseling.
+At Solutions Counseling, we believe it is essential to match you up with a professional that best fits your needs.
+All of our professionals are specifically trained to assist you with individual, marital/couples, or family related issues.
+Every clinician is state licensed with significant experience in dealing with depression, anxiety and other mood related concerns.
+Looking for more information about our Clinical Trainees?
+Click here or scroll down.

 Stephanie O'Rourke, PhD, LMFT